 - Leverage childhood church and childhood academic schools to build a solid lifelong foundation generally free of charge to you and your family.
 If you are a parent, plan for and help your children to do this.
 It is your parental obligation.

 - Obtain/maintain available employment either as an employee or business owner unless other sufficient assets/resources are available.
 If financial poverty is an issue for you consider having combined family wages above the prevailing poverty level.
-Do so with spiritual and ethnical integrity; trust in God no matter your economic status.
-A snapshot of 2015 poverty level amounts based on family size is given below.
+Do so with spiritual and ethical integrity; trust in God no matter your economic status.
+A snapshot of poverty level amounts based on family size is given below.
 These figures are what the government uses to determine eligibility for food stamps and poverty assistance programs.
 These amounts most likely will not move a person out of poverty.
-Latest complete chart for 2015 is available at http://aspe.hhs.gov/poverty/15poverty.cfm
+So you should seek greater income as you age.
+Indeed, the amount you get in Social Security at retirement age depends on how much you put into it which is a function of your wages over your working years.
+The complete poverty chart for 2020 is available at http://aspe.hhs.gov/poverty/2020-poverty.cfm; seek more:

 - Obtain/maintain biblical healthy hairstyle, modest wardrobe, and sufficient transportation.

 - Obtain early biblical marriage with a compatible mate to avoid fornication (1 Corinthians 7:1-3) unless you have the rare calling and gift of singleness (Matthew 19:10-12); divorce only as a last resort and under biblical principles.
 If marriage brings a blended family treat step-children as you lovingly treat your own; respect and work with the external parent.
 God ordained the male husband to be the household head with female wife having a supporting role; no one is to be verbally or physically abusive to anyone in the household.